 Definition: Data about someone who has engaged with a product page, made a specific purchase, or taken another designated action.

 How marketers can use it: This audience can be targeted with a high degree of certainty because they have an actual track record of a past purchase or high intent to purchase.Observed audience data can fuel an ad or email campaign aimed at a set of people who you know are further down the sales funnel and will have the highest propensity to purchase.

 Definition: Takes a sample set of people who have purchased a product (or a similar product) and models a new audience of hopefully high-propensity buyers.

-How marketers can use it: By modelling an audience (sometimes called “look-alike modelling”), you are creating a new and expanded audience of people who have similar attributes, behaviours and demographics to your actual buyers.
-The idea is that people with like attributes to your ideal customers will exhibit similar buying behaviour.
-Modelled audience data can help expand a limited amount of verified buyers to a bigger audience or new geographic area.
+How marketers can use it: By modeling an audience (sometimes called “look-alike modeling”), you are creating a new and expanded audience of people who have similar attributes, behaviors and demographics to your actual buyers.
+The idea is that people with like attributes to your ideal customers will exhibit similar buying behavior.
+Modeled audience data can help expand a limited amount of verified buyers to a bigger audience or new geographic area.

-Definition: Data based on actual behaviours and demographics used for building a picture of an audience.
+Definition: Data based on actual behaviors and demographics used for building a picture of an audience.

 How marketers can use it: This data provides raw facts about a person or group of people, such as how often they visit a certain site, what content they read, and their demographic information, such as gender, age and income.
 Descriptive attributes are the fundamentals when it comes to getting a basic understanding of an audience.
 For example, if you know that buyers of a certain product tend to be female and have high household income, you can start to make some inferences about how to target them with marketing messages and ads.

-Definition: Data based on inferences or predictions of behaviour about a person or group of people.
+Definition: Data based on inferences or predictions of behavior about a person or group of people.
 It is derived by applying statistical testing or an algorithm to descriptive statistics as described above.